Chicken Milanese Recipe

 • Combine the panko crumbs, garlic powder, and onion powder in a third dish.

-• In a large skillet set over medium heat, combine the olive oil and butter.
+• In a large skillet set over medium heat, combine and heat up the olive oil and butter.

 • Dip a chicken cutlet in the flour, shake off any excess, and then dip it in the eggs.
 Shake off excess, then dip the chicken cutlet, on both sides, in the panko mixture.